strategy-coach/expectations-outcomes-hub-theme-jan-2025/README.md

 ##### 1. **Code Reuse and Modularity**
 - Emphasize the **DRY (Don’t Repeat Yourself)** principle:
-  - Centralize common logic, styles, and assets in the `github.com/strategy-coach/client-hub-theme-*` CHT repository.
+  - Centralize common logic, styles, and assets in the `github.com/strategy-coach/expectations-outcomes-hub-theme-*` EOHT repository.
   - Use Astro Integrations to package reusable modules.
-- Structure the `github.com/strategy-coach/client-hub-theme-*` CHT repository for extensibility:
+- Structure the `github.com/strategy-coach/expectations-outcomes-hub-theme-*` EOHT repository for extensibility:
   - Separate shared components into distinct directories or packages.
   - Use TypeScript types/interfaces to enforce consistent API contracts between components.